Moonlington/tabletopfloreblog/content/wiki/_index.md

 date: 2022-01-27T22:14:55+01:00
 ---

-## Welcome to Flore's Worldbuilding Wiki!
+## Welcome to Flore's Worldbuilding Wiki

 Welcome to the wiki for my newer content.
 My older stuff used to be up on [XhoriaWiki](https://xhoria.miraheze.org/wiki/Main_Page), but ever since I was able to get my own site working, I felt like moving the newer content over to this site, instead of using the wiki that was originally supposed for just Xhoria.